 Download a PDF version of the FAQs

 Yes we do.
-We are currently selling graves in Section F and in the new Sections J & K. Maplewood Cemetery has expanded adding 2 other new sections that will open in the future.
+We are currently selling graves in the new Sections J & K. Maplewood Cemetery has expanded adding 2 other new sections that will open in the future.
 This expansion will allow Maplewood to be an active cemetery for many years to come.
 Please refer to the Maps page for more information.

 You can start by calling Maplewood Cemetery at 585-672-1020 or emailing us at Info@MaplewoodCemetery.org to set up an appointment to view the available graves, get your questions answered, and make a selection.
 We can also assist you in your purchase if you are out of town and need to make arrangements quickly.

 Please refer to the What are my options for buying a grave? section of this FAQ for more information.